DIPlib/diplib/INSTALL_Windows.md

 privileges (I was not able to install there, even though I have the administrator password).
 Let's say we select `C:\Users\<name>\DIPlib`.

-- `PYDIP_INSTALL_PATH` should be set to a place where Python will find the PyDIP module.
-If defaults to the correct system-wide location for your version of Python.
-You might need administrator privileges to install there.
-You can set this to `%APPDATA%\Python\PythonXY\site-packages` (where `XY` is the Python version number), this directory name can be obtained by executing `python3 -m site --user-site` on the command line.
-Alternatively, `DIP_BUILD_PYDIP` can be set to `Off` to not build the PyDIP module.

 - If `DIP_BUILD_DIPIMAGE` is not on the list, you don't have MATLAB installed, or you are building 32-bit binaries.